brunialti/MENWIZ/README.txt

 - user defined callback default screen (optional) activated after a user defined elapsed time since last button push.
 The menu gently leave the screen to the user, untill any button is pushed.
 - you can run a user-defined action (callback routine) from inside the menu
 - user defined variables binding: when you set a value inside a menu, the value is changed also in the binded variable available to the sketch code
+- the user can overload the built-in  "6 buttons" navigation mode, implementing its own navigation callback (TO BE FULLY TESTED)

 The cons are:
-- still in beta: do not look for clean code and full featured library
 - few data types available for parameters (option lists, integer, boolean, actions), more are to be implemented
-- at this stage only a simple "6 buttons" navigation mode is implemented; a generic user defined navigation callback soon available
 - the library footprint is not very small.
 The provided example sketch dimension exceed 12k

 Warnings